New York Rescue Workers Detoxification Project: Finances and organization

-According to tax filings, the project pays on some of its money to two bodies, related to the Church of Scientology, that promote the Purification Rundown.
+According to tax filings, the project pays some of its money to two bodies that promote the Purification Rundown, both related to the Church of Scientology.
 These are the Association for Better Living and Education (ABLE), which receives 5% of all contributions, and the Foundation for Advancements in Science and Education (FASE).
-The Executive Director of the Church of Scientology was involved in creating the Foundation and later described it as a "front group".
+In 1981, Bill Franks, then Executive Director of the Church of Scientology, was involved in creating FASE; he later described it as a front group.
 In one year, $173,300 of Downtown Medical's income went to Dr. Steven Lager, a Scientologist.
 As of 2007, the director of the project was Jim Woodworth, a former drug addict who credits his recovery to the Purification Rundown.
-He was formerly the executive director of HealthMed, a Sacramento, California group which promotes Hubbard's approach to detoxification.
+He was formerly the executive director of HealthMed, a Sacramento, California, group which promotes Hubbard's approach to detoxification.

 Endorsements and criticism

 The project had a mixed response from public officials.
-Margarita López, a former member of New York City Council, endorsed the program and helped it to win public funding.
+Margarita López, a former member of the New York City Council, endorsed the program and helped it to win public funding.
 Subsequently, she received nearly $115,000 in campaign contributions from Scientologists.
-Another councillor, Joseph Addabbo, Jr., also supported the project, telling reporters, "The project seems to work.
+Another councillor, Joseph Addabbo Jr., also supported the project, telling reporters, "The project seems to work.
 I've seen it firsthand."
-Mayor Michael Bloomberg spoke out against Addabbo and López for their connections with the program, saying that Scientology is "not science, and we should only fund those programs that reputable scientists believe will stand the light of day."
+Mayor Michael Bloomberg spoke out against Addabbo and López for their connections with the program, saying that Scientology is "not science, and we should only fund those programs that reputable scientists believe will stand the light of day".

 Another supportive member of the City Council was Hiram Monserrate.
 Monserrate went through the program himself, and drafted official proclamations honoring both Tom Cruise and L. Ron Hubbard.
 Describing himself as a Christian, he distanced himself from Scientology but said he believes in the Purification Rundown.
-Another councillor (and chair of the Public Safety Committee), Peter Vallone, Jr. vocally criticized the detoxification project and argued that public money should not be spent on it.
-He accused Monserrate of crossing the line between "cult and state."
+Another councillor (and chair of the Public Safety Committee), Peter Vallone Jr., vocally criticized the detoxification project and argued that public money should not be spent on it.
+He accused Monserrate of crossing the line between "cult and state".

-The project's publicity included favorable quotations from Senator Charles Schumer and from Michael Balboni, New York's deputy secretary for Public Security, though Schumer later withdrew his support and Balboni denied ever making the statement.
+The project's publicity included favorable quotations from U.S. Senator Chuck Schumer and from Michael Balboni, New York's deputy secretary for Public Security, though Schumer later withdrew his support and Balboni denied ever making the statement.
 Council speaker Christine C. Quinn denounced the program as meritless.
 U.S. Representative Carolyn B. Maloney wrote a letter supporting the project.
-Dr. Bob Hoffman of the New York City Poison Control Center warned that the Purification Rundown is potentially dangerous, calling it "hocus pocus."
+Dr. Bob Hoffman of the New York City Poison Control Center warned that the Purification Rundown is potentially dangerous, calling it "hocus pocus".
 Mayor Doreen Ehrbar of Williston Park took part in the opening ceremony for the Long Island clinic.